andrew/ultimate-awesome/README.md

 - [Ultimate-AI-Resources](https://github.com/DhanushNehru/Ultimate-AI-Resources) - A curated list of Artificial Intelligence Tools, Resources, References etc. for all of your needs.
 - [Fine-grained-Entity-Typing-Papers](https://github.com/drogozhang/Fine-grained-Entity-Typing-Papers) - Must-read papers on Fine-grained Entity Typing.
 - [awesome-japanese-censored-words](https://github.com/eggplants/awesome-japanese-censored-words) - Awesome List of Sources of Japanese Censored Words.
+- [awesome-molt-ecosystem](https://github.com/eltociear/awesome-molt-ecosystem) - 🦞 A curated list of Molt ecosystem services, platforms, and tools for AI agents — Moltbook, MoltCities, Molthunt, MoltMatch, and more.
 - [awesome-embabel](https://github.com/embabel/awesome-embabel) - Embabel resources.
 - [awesome-TgTech-communities](https://github.com/gausoft/awesome-TgTech-communities) - A collection of Togolese Dev and Tech Communities.
 - [awesome-algorand](https://github.com/ghostbits/awesome-algorand) - Awesome list of projects and resources for the Algorand ecosystem.